 Common examples of these features include ratings and comments.
 Ratings provide quick pulse checks throughout a course that provide numerical data on learner satisfaction.
 Learners can also comment on a section, course, or program to offer more specific feedback.

 Feedback features can also go more in-depth than comments and ratings for richer information.
-For example, our Reactions and Relevance Scores make it simple for learners to provide their opinions while giving you more nuanced insights on average.
+For example, 360Learning's Reactions and Relevance Scores make it simple for learners to provide their opinions while giving you more nuanced insights on average.

-Gamification features use game design principles to encourage learning.
+Gamification features use game design principles to encourage learning, and can take many forms in LMS learning.
 Research shows that gamification can improve learning outcomes for participants.

-Gamification can take many forms in LMS learning.
 Learners can receive rewards and achievements for reaching learning milestones or compete with one another to get the highest learning accomplishment.
 Others use leaderboards to create natural competition between learners.

 Many different learning formats work well with gamification.
-Gamification features can apply to competitive or Collaborative Learning.
+Gamification features can apply to competitive or collaborative learning.
 Trainers have opportunities to gamify both passive learning (related to absorbing information) and active learning (related to completing learning activities).

 Third-party integrations enable an LMS to work with outside platforms across departments to streamline training operations.
 Examples of third-party integrations in LMS platforms include: